kshetline/tubular_time/README.md

 getYearWeekAndWeekday(date: YearOrDate | number,
   startingDayOfWeek?: number, minDaysInCalendarYear?: number): number[];

+// Check if a given date is before this DateTime's switch to the Gregorian calendar. isJulianCalendarDate(yearOrDate: YearOrDate, month?: number, day?: number): boolean;

 // `true` if the given year is a leap year. isLeapYear(year?: number): boolean;

+isPureGregorian(): boolean;

+isPureJulian(): boolean;

 // Sets the first date when the Gregorian calendar starts.
 Pass 'j' as the first argument to get
 //   a perpetual Julian calendar, or 'g' for always-Gregorian (extending even before the Gregorian